Home

 During this era, she enjoyed the annual Harbaugh Reunions.
 She is recorded to have attended in 1929, as well as virtually every year in the 1950s when she was the perennial recipient of the "Oldest Woman in Attendance Award."
 In 1957, she accepted a special honor for her 100th birthday, and step-daughter Josie was present and received the "Furthest Traveled Award," having traveled from Florida.

-Seen at right, Martha received a "long life tribute" plaque from Dr. Arthur E. Orlidge of Shanksville, Somerset County, who was President of the Medical Society of Pennsylvania.
+In the early 1960s, Martha received a "long life tribute" plaque from Dr. Arthur E. Orlidge of Shanksville, Somerset County, who was President of the Medical Society of Pennsylvania.

-In her older years, Martha resided with daughter Cecelia in Somerset.
+In her older years, Martha resided with daughter Cecelia Zearfoss in Somerset.
 She enjoyed passing the time "quilting, crocheting, knitting and helping with the housework," said a newspaper.
 "One of her favorite foods was coffee soup, which she had every morning for breakfast."

 Martha celebrated her 100th birthday in 1957 in excellent health.
 She became somewhat of a media celebrity, and told a news reporter that if not sewing or watching TV, she liked to go to movies.
 The reporter wrote that she "speaks of Civil War days as though they were as close to her as the days of World War II are to us."

-Seen here in 1959, at age 102, Martha holds great-great grandbaby Kim Neave -- the granddaughter of her granddaughter Martha Louise (Hyatt) Hatton-Lillstrung.
+Seen here in 1959, at age 102, Martha holds great-great grandbaby Kim Neave -- the granddaughter of her granddaughter Martha Louise (Hyatt) Hatton Lillstrung.

 A Somerset newspaper reported that "What thoughts flew through her mind as she [looked] out the window... will never be known, for in a lifetime Mrs. Gorsuch was seeing land that she probably had farmed, and white ribbons of highways which never existed when she left her birthplace ...."
 The airplane leveled off at 1,000 feet, where she was able to see the home of daughter Edna in Confluence.
 She "seemed to be seeing with new eyesight, for as the plane flew over the Yough Dam, she noticed the boats skipping across the water like the 'skippers' she used to watch when she was a little girl strolling beside a slow moving stream."